SwatiJ17/creditcard/README.md

 ## Limitations and Scope for Improvements
-   This application is not in a production ready state.
+   - This application is not in a production ready state.
+   - Basic tests have been designed with the intent to showcase the implementation of some useful functional and non-functional requirements.
+But surely there is room to add a comprehensive suite of tests.
+   - Error messages can be improved.